About the Snapshot Initiative

 Snapshot Global is a project that, since 2019, has been dedicated to the study of medium and large sized mammals through standardized, collaborative, and long-term monitoring.

-Currently, the Snapshot initiative is being carried out in the United States, Japan, and Europe, and starting in 2025, it will also be implemented in Brazil and Chile.
-To learn more about the Snapshot projects, click here.
+The Snapshot initiative is currently active in the United States, Japan, Europe, Paraguay, Brazil, and Chile.
+For more information about Snapshot projects, click here..

 What is Snapshot Chile?